LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

-If, when opening a command window or at any other time today, you are unsure of where you are in a computer's file system, you can find out what directory you are in using `pwd` command, which stands for "print working directory", and hitting enter - which executes commands in the shell.
+If, when opening a command window or at any other time today, you are unsure of where you are in a computer's file system, you can find out what directory you are in by using `pwd` command, which stands for "print working directory", and hitting enter - which executes commands in the shell.

 ~~~